EntitasCodes/EntitasCodes.github.io/custom-weapons/index.md

 And then there's a truly Custom Weapon.

 This asset pack features 1 Custom Weapon, an asset to represent a weapon you can build and shape into your own.
-Assemble your own super-sized combat asset with 20 different abilities - 5 categories, with 2 cards, featuring 2 abilities each - and make your weapon, your way.
+Choose from 10 different mod cards for varying styles and approaches to make your weapon, your way.

 ### The Custom Weapon